 The deep, complex truths about the desires of queer, trans, nonbinary, BIPOC, polyamorous, fat, neurodiverse, mentally ill, disabled, chronically ill folks are still undertold.

-As our art has also been our history.
+Our art has also been our history.
 We create to prove we were here, to leave artifacts for the next generation, and to share what it’s like to be in this experience at this time.

 Join me, Sinclair Sexsmith, for this five week long writing group where we will dive deep into the craft of writing dirty stories.